WorldCereal/ewoc_l8/README.md

 This processor will:

-* Download Landsat-8 products from the usgs landsat aws bucket
+* Download [Landsat-8 Colection 2 Level-2](https://www.usgs.gov/landsat-missions/landsat-collection-2-level-2-science-products) products from the usgs landsat aws bucket
 * Merge and reproject the Landsat-8 data to the S2 grid
 * Convert the reprojected products into EWoC ARD format
 * Upload the processed files to a separate bucket in order to be used in the classification